 How to Read Scopes in Resolve: Waveform, Parade, Histogram, & Vectorscope

 Learn to colour correct with our free course DaVinci Resolve Colour Grading for Beginners.
-You’ll learn how to use each important tool in Resolve, including how to set up your using scene detection, how to get clean skin tones with noise reduction and how to create looks.
+You’ll learn how to use each important tool in Resolve, including how to set your project using detection, how to get clean skin with noise reduction and how to cinematic looks.

 This lesson will teach you how to understand what you’re seeing in your scopes and how that relates to colouring in your video.